xIves/scientific_programming/README.md

 ## Generate SSH key pair

+An SSH key pair is used to establish a secure connection between your local machine and the
-Note that the following is not required if you use a forked remote repository.
+remote server (like GitHub).
+Note that an SSH key pair is <u>not</u> required if you use a forked
+remote repository (like in this course).

 In VS Code -> Terminal type: